arttuka/reagent-material-ui/README.md

 * Single run from the command line with `lein test`
 * Web test frontend with automatic code reloading with `lein figwheel`

+Icon files are excluded from Figwheel dev build, because constantly rebuilding such a large number of files causes Figwheel to break.

 The build process also includes `lein cljfmt`.

 ### Version numbers